Valloric/picture-commander/README.md

 (`/viewer` handler).
 Provide a path an image folder.
 The server will recursively collect all images in that folder hierarchy.

 Install the server dependencies with `pip install -r requirements.txt`.
+Python 2.7 required.

 How to run the server: